Lessons and workshops

 Art

-Presentation of selected issues and monuments from different historical periods.
-To choose from: antiquity, Middle Ages, Renaissance, Baroque, Classicism, Romanticis, Polish painting of the 2nd half of the 19th century, Young Poland, 20 years between the wars.
+Choice of: antiquity, Middle Ages, Renaissance, Baroque, Classicism, Romanticism, Polish painting of the 2nd half of the 19th century, Young Poland, 20 years of the interwar period.

-Using the figure of Ottomar Anschütz, a famous inventor from Leszno, the classes will introduce the specificity of film as a creative result of the development of photography.
-To better illustrate the beginnings of film, the classes are enriched with illustrations and a presentation of Anschütz's old camera.
+Using the figure of Ottomar Anschütz, who comes from Leszno, we will present the specificity of film as a process of photography development.
+To understand the beginnings of the film better, the classes are enriched with illustrations and a presentation of an old camera designed by Anschütz.

 History

-During the lesson, students gain knowledge about the two most important families of Leszno.
-We will find out: what was the most common male name in the Leszczyński family, which representatives of the family were royal courtiers and where did Aleksander Józef Sułkowski make his political career?
+We will learn about the fate of the most important families in the history of Leszno.
+We will check which male name was most often repeated in the Leszczyński family, which representatives of the family were royal courtiers and where Aleksander Józef Sułkowski made his political career.

 History